Jakob37/RASP/README.md

 ##### Prinseq

+Schmieder, R., and Edwards.
+R. (2011).
-Schmieder R and Edwards R: Quality control and preprocessing of metagenomic datasets.
+*Quality control and preprocessing of metagenomic datasets*.
-Bioinformatics 2011, 27:863-864.
-[PMID: 21278185]
+Bioinformatics, 27:863-864. doi:10.1093/bioinformatics/btr026

 ##### CD-HIT

-Limin Fu, Beifang Niu, Zhengwei Zhu, Sitao Wu and Weizhong Li,
+Fu, L., Niu, B., Zhu, Z., Wu, S. and Li, W. (2012).
-CD-HIT: accelerated for clustering the next generation sequencing data.
+*CD-HIT: accelerated for clustering the next generation sequencing data*.
-Bioinformatics, (2012), 28 (23): 3150-3152. doi: 10.1093/bioinformatics/bts565
+Bioinformatics, 28 (23): 3150-3152. doi: 10.1093/bioinformatics/bts565

+Li, W. and Godzik, A. (2006).
-"Cd-hit: a fast program for clustering and comparing large sets of protein or nucleotide sequences", Weizhong Li & Adam Godzik Bioinformatics, (2006) 22:1658-9
+*Cd-hit: a fast program for clustering and comparing large sets of protein or nucleotide sequences*.
+Bioinformatics, 22:1658-9. doi: 10.1093/bioinformatics/btl158

 ##### FastTree

 Price, M.N., Dehal, P.S., and Arkin, A.P.
-(2009)
+(2009).
-FastTree: Computing Large Minimum-Evolution Trees with Profiles instead of a Distance Matrix.
+*FastTree: Computing Large Minimum-Evolution Trees with Profiles instead of a Distance Matrix*.
-Molecular Biology and Evolution 26:1641-1650, doi:10.1093/molbev/msp077.
+Molecular Biology and Evolution, 26:1641-1650, doi:10.1093/molbev/msp077

 ##### RDP Classifier

 Wang, Q, G. M. Garrity, J. M. Tiedje, and J. R. Cole.
-2007.
+(2007).
-Naïve Bayesian Classifier for Rapid Assignment of rRNA Sequences into the New Bacterial Taxonomy.
+*Naïve Bayesian Classifier for Rapid Assignment of rRNA Sequences into the New Bacterial Taxonomy*.
 Appl Environ Microbiol.
-73(16):5261-5267; doi: 10.1128/AEM.00062-07 [PMID: 17586664]
+73(16):5261-5267, doi: 10.1128/AEM.00062-07

 ##### PyNAST

+Caporaso, J. G., Bittinger, K., Bushman, F. D., DeSantis, T. Z., Andersen, G. L., & Knight, R. (2010).
-PyNAST: a flexible tool for aligning sequences to a template alignment.
+*PyNAST: a flexible tool for aligning sequences to a template alignment*.
-J. Gregory Caporaso, Kyle Bittinger, Frederic D. Bushman, Todd Z. DeSantis, Gary L. Andersen, and Rob Knight.
-January 15, 2010, DOI 10.1093/bioinformatics/btp636.
-Bioinformatics 26: 266-267.
+Bioinformatics, 26(2), 266–267. doi: 10.1093/bioinformatics/btp636

 ##### RAxML

 RAxML is only used if you change the default settings for the tree software.

+Stamatakis, A. (2014).
-A. Stamatakis: "RAxML Version 8: A tool for Phylogenetic Analysis and Post-Analysis of Large Phylogenies".
+*RAxML version 8: a tool for phylogenetic analysis and post-analysis of large phylogenies*.
-In Bioinformatics, 2014, open access.
+Bioinformatics, 30(9), 1312–1313. doi: 10.1093/bioinformatics/btu033

-##### GreenGenes
+##### Vsearch

-DeSantis, T. Z., P. Hugenholtz, N. Larsen, M. Rojas, E. L. Brodie, K. Keller, T. Huber, D. Dalevi, P. Hu, and G. L. Andersen.
-2006.
-Greengenes, a Chimera-Checked 16S rRNA Gene Database and Workbench Compatible with ARB.
-Appl Environ Microbiol 72:5069-72.
+There is currently no publication, but they recommend referring to their GitHub repository: https://github.com/torognes/vsearch